aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to MARKDOWN on Android via Java" h2="Convert TEX to MARKDOWN in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting from TEX to MARKDOWN is a useful process for mobile app developers.
+TEX is a document preparation system that is used for the typesetting of documents, while MARKDOWN is a lightweight markup language that is used to format plain text.
+By converting from TEX to MARKDOWN, mobile app developers can create apps that are more user-friendly and easier to read.

+<h2>How Aspose.Total Helps for TEX to Markdown Conversion</h2>

-You can integrate TEX to MARKDOWN conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert TEX file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to MARKDOWN.
+Aspose.Total for Android Java is a package that provides two APIs that can be used to integrate TEX to MARKDOWN conversion feature in mobile apps.
+The first API is Aspose.PDF for Android via Java, which can be used to convert TEX files to DOC.
+The second API is Aspose.Words for Android Java, which can be used to render DOC to MARKDOWN.
+By using these two APIs, mobile app developers can easily integrate TEX to MARKDOWN conversion feature in their apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}